 - Unrefreshed sleep

-- Cognitive complaints such as concentrating, memory problems
+- Cognitive complaints such as concentration, memory problems

 Unfortunately, there is no known cause;